-Micro Purchases: \$0 - \$9,999.99
+Micro Purchases: \$0 - \$10,000

 - Individuals should use their best judgment as to cost and source of supply.
-Bid quotations are desirable to operate economically, but are not required.
-Items that can be purchased from a state contract/quote should be purchased from that contract/quote. - Calculate the aggregate dollar amount for each purchase order of supplies or services - To the extent practicable, must distribute micro-purchases equitably among qualified suppliers.
+Bid quotations are desirable to operate economically, but are not required. - Calculate the aggregate dollar amount for each purchase order of supplies or services - To the extent practicable, must distribute micro-purchases equitably among qualified suppliers.
 Take into consideration the price as to its reasonableness based on research, experience, purchase history

-Small Purchases: \$10,000 - \$49,999.99
+Small Purchases: \$10,001 - \$250,000